 Steve Carrion, a CPI member for four years, said he believes that whatever paranormal element exists at Ventfort is "obviously intelligent" and knows the group is there.

-The team has investigated other places, such as The White House Inn in Wilmington, Vt., and private residences, but team founder Tom Laughlin said "none of them compare to Ventfort Hall."
+The team has investigated other places, such as The White House Inn in Wilmington, Vt.

 As with any investigation CPI conducts, preparation is necessary, including researching the history of the location and setting up equipment to record whatever might happen during an investigation.